Destinations

 Italy

-Italy (Repubblica Italiana) stretches along the Mediterranean in Southern Europe, bordered by France, Switzerland, Austria, and Slovenia, and includes the islands of Sicily and Sardinia.
+Italy (Repubblica Italiana) stretches along the Mediterranean in Southern Europe.
+It borders France, Switzerland, Austria, and Slovenia and includes Sicily and Sardinia.

 Montenegro

-Montenegro (Crna Gora) sits along the Adriatic coast in the southwest Balkans, bordered by Croatia, Bosnia and Herzegovina, Serbia, Kosovo, and Albania.
+Montenegro (Crna Gora) sits on the Adriatic coast in the southwest Balkans, bordered by Croatia, Bosnia and Herzegovina, Serbia, Kosovo, and Albania.

 Poland

-Poland (Polaska) is located in Central Europe, bordered by Germany, Czechia, Slovakia, Ukraine, Belarus, Lithuania, and the Baltic Sea.
+Poland (Polska) is located in Central Europe, bordered by Germany, Czechia, Slovakia, Ukraine, Belarus, Lithuania, and the Baltic Sea.

 Romania